 Watch The Salmon Jumping Up The Waterfalls On This Beautiful Hike In Alaska

-With so many hikes to complete in Alaska, it’s fun to choose a hike with a feature, like waterfalls.
+With so many hikes to complete in Alaska, it’s fun to choose a hike with a cool feature, like waterfalls.
+Does this have you wondering, “are there any waterfalls near me?”
+And yes, there are!
 There are lots of waterfall hike options in Alaska, but Russian River Falls is something special.
 Spend the day hiking out to these gorgeous falls and see how many salmon you can spot jumping up the river!

-Have you had a chance to hike out to the Russian River Falls?
+Have you had a chance to hike out to the Russian River Falls in Alaska?
 What did you think?
 Did you see any salmon?
 Let us know in the comments below!

 Seward is full of outdoor adventures.
 While you’re in the area, you might want to do a little whale watching!

 What are the best hikes with a view in Alaska?

 If there’s one thing Alaska has a ton of, it’s hiking trails with a view…all you need to do is pick the view!
 Some of Alaska’s most scenic hiking trails will take you to unforgettable places, like Portage Pass, Mount Marathon, or the quick and easy trails around the Eagle River Nature Center in Alaska.
 Whether you prefer glacier or beach views, there’s a scenic hiking trail in Alaska just waiting for you.

 What are the best waterfall hikes in Alaska?